5 Must Have Accessories For Fujifilm X-Series Shooters

 So, you are thinking about getting a Fuji, or you already have one and you want to know what sort of accessories you should be looking into.
 Great!
 I’ve got you covered.

-I recently found myself in a similar situation when I decided to jump head first into the Fujifilm world and purchase the venerable X-T1.
+I recently found myself in a similar situation when I decided to jump head first into the Fujifilm world and purchase the venerable X-T1 (and later the Fujifilm XT3).
 As similar as Fuji mirrorless cameras are to any other camera you have ever used, there are some things to note, and they directly relate to the list of accessories that I recommend below.

 Fuji X-Series cameras are mirrorless, and just as with other Mirrorless options on the market, they can struggle with battery life.
 I am lucky in that I don’t have to deal with this too much because I prefer to use old manual focus vintage lenses, and thus I don’t have OIS/AF sucking power from my camera battery.
 Which leads me into my list…